 "What," he says.
 "What are you talking about?
 I never said I liked him."

 Aziraphale cuts himself off and immediately looks elsewhere.
-Crowley is still sitting there with his mouth open like a grand old fool.
+Crowley is still sitting there with his mouth open like something is going to jump into it.
 He thinks back over the last eleven years and isn't sure who needs to be shaken more, or first.
+His brain feels like custard.

 "Are you…" Crowley holds the word on his tongue a moment. "…jealous of Satan?"